- Are you an experienced professional in education or health and/or social care seeking to develop themselves personally and professionally?

 Our Professional Doctorate programme could be the opportunity and challenge you seek.

-They are studied part-time and designed to enable committed professionals to study and develop their own practice-based research in a structured and supported environment.
-They offer you the chance to enhance your professional career to doctoral level, enabling you to make a unique contribution to your profession or area of practice while continuing to work and progress in your field.
+Professional Doctorates are studied part-time and designed to enable committed professionals to study and develop their own practice-based research in a structured and supported environment.
+They offer you the chance to enhance your career at doctoral level, enabling you to make a unique contribution to your profession or area of practice while continuing to work and progress in your field.